Pégase Express

-Pégase Express is a steel family launched roller coaster at Parc Astérix in Plailly, France.
+Pégase Express is a steel, family launched roller coaster at Parc Astérix in Plailly, France.
 The coaster opened to the public on June 11, 2017.
 It travels both forwards and backwards throughout the layout.

 History

-Early word of the project first began in December 2014, two years after the park had opened the OzIris inverted coaster (2012), when park director Pascal Fliche told French television during an interview that they were looking into installing a large-scale roller coaster for the 2017 season.
-A year later, in December 2015, a public survey was launched by park operator Compagnie des Alpes on the website Loisirs Lab asking for a preference of one of three options being considered as a future project.
-The three projects listed were; Crocos, an Egyptian-themed Zamperla top spin; Le Vol de Thor, a Norse-themed Bolliger & Mabillard Flying roller coaster, and Pégase Express, a large Ancient Greece-themed Gerstlauer family coaster with similarities to the smash hit FireChaser Express at Dollywood.
-Ultimately, the latter project was the most favored, and plans moved ahead with such.
+During a televised interview in December 2014, park director Pascal Fliche revealed the park's intent to open a large-scale roller coaster in the 2017 season.
+In December 2015, a public survey was launched by park operator Compagnie des Alpes on the website Loisirs Lab.
+They asked for a preference of one of three options being considered as a future project.
+The three projects listed were: Crocos, an Egyptian-themed Zamperla top spin; Le Vol de Thor, a Norse-themed Bolliger & Mabillard Flying roller coaster and Pégase Express, a large Ancient Greece-themed Gerstlauer family coaster with similarities to the smash hit FireChaser Express at Dollywood.
+Ultimately, the latter project was the most favored and plans moved ahead as such.

-Site preparation began in March 2016 in the Grèce Antique (Ancient Greece) section of the park, all but confirming that the Pégase Express concept was moving forwards, and track intended for the project was spotted at the Gerstlauer manufacturing plant in April.
+Site preparation began in March 2016 in the Grèce Antique (Ancient Greece) section of the park, all but confirming that the Pégase Express concept was moving forwards.
+The track intended for the project was spotted at the Gerstlauer manufacturing plant in April.
 The coaster was officially confirmed by the park on July 4, 2016, and further details were released.
-Construction carried on through the fall and winter of 2016-2017, and the layout was completed around February-March 2017.
+Construction carried on through the fall and winter of 2016 - 2017 and the layout was completed around February–March 2017.
 Testing commenced in April 2017, while landscaping and station work wrapped up.
-More than 20 companies and firms worked to design, develop, and construct the attraction.
+More than 20 companies and firms worked to design, develop and construct the attraction.

 A media preview event was held for the Pégase Express on June 10, 2017, and the attraction officially opened to the public the following day, on June 11, 2017.

 Characteristics

 Statistics

-Pégase Express is 3044.6 ft in length, stands 68.8 ft tall, has more than 200 track supports, and reaches a top speed of 32.3 mi/h during the ride.
+Pégase Express is 3044.6 ft in length, stands 68.8 ft tall, has more than 200 track supports and reaches a top speed of 32.3 mi/h during the ride.
 Around one third (1/3) of the listed length is traveled backwards.
 The coaster has two lift hills, each of which stand 68.8 ft and 42.5 ft, respectively.
-The ride also has a pair of drive tire launches, the first of which launches the train forwards and the other backwards, although these do not gain significant speed and are not seen as the primary ride lift mechanisms.
+The ride also has a pair of drive tire launches.
+The first launches the train forwards and the other backwards, although these do not gain significant speed and are not seen as the primary ride lift mechanisms.

 Pégase Express runs 4 trains, each consisting of 10 cars that seat a pair of riders in a single row, accounting for an estimated total capacity of 1,200 riders per hour.
 The coaster's station building is approximately 17 m tall and 24 m long.